-- Due to the migration from Care First to Liquid Logic there is a gap in the data available for October and November. - The rate of people who require no ongoing formal service after completing reablement has dropped from 89% to 74% in March.
-We believe this could be due to one of two issues.
-First those people taken on by NFS in January and February are still being reabled and therefore are not shown as reabled yet.
-Secondly it is also a possibility that there is a time-lag in the process of inputting the data and that the parameters used on Care First data are slightly different to what is in Liquid Logic.
-Further investigation into this is ongoing. - Benjamin Court, the new accommodation based reablement unit opened on 9 February.
+- Due to the migration from Care First to Liquid Logic there is a gap in the data available for October and November. - Early data for December and January indicates that NFS have taken more reablement referrals than usual.
+The service has offered overtime to staff over the last three months to try and increase the amount of people the service could work with. - This early data shows the rate reabled has dropped from 89% to 69% in December.
+We believe this is because of two issues.
+First those currently being serviced by NFS in January and December are still being reabled and therefore are not shown as reabled yet.
+Secondly it is also a possibility that due to the change of systems from Care First to Liquid Logic that there is a time-lag in the process of inputting the data and that the parameters used on Care First data are slightly different to what is in Liquid Logic.
+Further investigation into this is ongoing. - Benjamin Court, the new accommodation based reablement unit open on 9 February.
 The unit is design for people who are medically fit but cannot go home safely to have the potential to be reabled. - All people with a social care need are assessed for suitability for reablement before leaving hospital; most go on to receive some kind of reablement services, usually in their own home. - Performance in this indicator is linked to the 'Sustainability of reablement' indicator and report card.